ibm-cloud-docs/billing-usage/paygo_committed_use.md

 ## Signing up for a commitment
 {: #sign-up-commit}

-To leverage the {{site.data.keyword.cloud_notm}} Pay as you go with Committed Use pricing model, you must have a Subscription account.
-After you have the correct account, work with [{{site.data.keyword.Bluemix_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external} to sign up for this pricing model.
+To leverage the {{site.data.keyword.cloud_notm}} Pay as you go with Committed Use billing model, you must have a Subscription account.
+After you have the correct account, work with [{{site.data.keyword.Bluemix_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external} to sign up for this billing model.
 The sales team creates a commitment quote based on the spending amount for a certain period of time you want to commit to.

 After you accept the commitment quote, you receive an additional email to confirm that your payment information is processed and that the commitment is added to your account.